Malware vs Virus: Similarities and Differences

 Ensure the Network is Secure

 Network security plays a vital role in defeating malware and virus threats.
-If you are using Wi-Fi networks, set strong and unique passwords that can’t be hacked easily.
+If you use Wi-Fi networks, set strong and unique passwords that can’t be hacked easily.

 Further, consider using a virtual private network or VPN for secure internet browsing, especially on public Wi-Fi networks.